-The first took place at the Albert Hall in Nottingham on Wednesday 1 November 2017 and the second was at the Radcliffe Grange Hall on Thursday 1 February 2018.
+The first took place at the Albert Hall in Nottingham on Wednesday 1 November 2017, the second was at the Radcliffe Grange Hall on Thursday 1 February 2018 and the third was at Beeston Youth and Community Centre on Thursday 10 May 2018.

 The key documents from the meetings are: